-

 Your Label

-Bill Green, a former broadcaster at WLBZ-TV, refers to spectators at Six Mile Falls as "River Vultures", reminiscent of Larry Mahoney's vivid description of the race in an article he wrote for the Bangor Daily News in 1977.
-This time, the name sticks. -
+Bill Green, a former broadcaster at WLBZ-TV, referred to spectators at Six Mile Falls as "River Vultures", reminiscent of Larry Mahoney's vivid description of the race in an article he wrote for the Bangor Daily News in 1977.
+This time, the colorful name sticks. -

 April 18 1987